-- 3.7 A service provider meeting is held where we have assessed major potential risk and/or impact on people's well-being; and where we have assessed continued non-compliance resulting in ongoing moderate or major impact and/or risk to people's well-being; and may be considered if there are continued non-compliances which have ongoing minor potential risk and /or impact on people's well-being.
-Depending on the circumstances of an individual case, we may decide it is necessary to meet with the provider.
-This will not be a routine approach but provides flexibility for us to take action if we deem it necessary to do so. - 3.8 We write to the provider outlining the non-compliance and invite them to a meeting.
+- 3.8.
+A service provider meeting is held where the provider has not taken action to address the failing identified at the first inspection to improve outcomes for people.
+This may also be considered where there are continued failings which have ongoing minor potential risk and /or impact on people's wellbeing. - 3.9.
+As described in paragraph 3.3 (d) a service provider meeting may also be held following the first inspection where a priority action notice has been issued and we have assessed major impact and/or potential risk to people's well-being resulting from the failings. - 3.10.
+We write to the provider outlining the failings and invite them to a meeting.
 This allows the provider an opportunity to explain why service failings have continued and highlight any actions taken to date, or those proposed to be taken, to resolve the issues and improve outcomes for people.
-The purpose of the meeting is not to assess the level of compliance but to identify any mitigating reasons or further information that should be taken into account when enforcement action is considered by an Improvement and Enforcement Panel/Board.

-- 3.9 It is expected that providers are able and competent to attend the service provider meeting without the need for external or legal support.
+The purpose of the meeting is not to assess the level of compliance but to identify any mitigating reasons or further information that should be taken into account when enforcement action is considered by an Improvement and Enforcement Panel. - 3.11.
+It is expected that providers are able and competent to attend the service provider meeting without the need for external or legal support.
 The provider may request the opportunity to bring such persons to the meeting.
-However, any request must be made promptly to avoid any unnecessary delays and we must agree this in advance. - 3.10 The service provider meeting will be held as soon as practicable but should be no later than four weeks after the inspection visit or within two weeks in the event of major impact and/or potential risk to people's well-being.
+However, any request must be made promptly to avoid any unnecessary delays and we must agree this in advance. - 3.12.
+The service provider meeting will be held as soon as practicable but should be no later than four weeks after the inspection visit or within two weeks in the event of major impact and/or potential risk to people's well-being.

-Improvement and Enforcement Panel/Board
+Improvement and Enforcement Panel

-- 3.11 Where continued service failings have been identified following a second inspection, the matter will be escalated to an Improvement and Enforcement Panel/Board.
-The information provided at the service provider meeting does not stop this escalation process. - 3.12 To ensure decisions are made at the right level and at the right time, we operate an Improvement and Enforcement Panel and an Improvement and Enforcement Board.
-Whether an enforcement decision is required at a panel or at a board level will depend on the type of enforcement action and decision required. - 3.13 We operate sector specific Improvement and Enforcement Panels, i.e. Childcare and Play Services, Adult & Children's Services, and for services Operating Without Registration.
-The purpose of the Improvement and Enforcement Panel will be to: - consider the non-compliance or concerns identified in relation to a registered provider and/or designated responsible individual (depending on the relevant legislation) - consider concerns in relation to services operating without registration - review the evidence base underpinning the non-compliance or concerns and provide instructions on any further evidence required - make a determination on the recommended civil or criminal enforcement action required to improve the quality and safety of those using the service(s)

-- consider the communication strategy required for any enforcement action determined to be taken forward - 3.14 Our Improvement and Enforcement Board covers all services regulated by CIW.
-The purpose of the Improvement and Enforcement Board will be to: - quality assure and provide oversight for those decisions made at Improvement and Enforcement Panel - consider criminal enforcement action recommendations made at Improvement and Enforcement Panel - provide oversight and decision making where criminal enforcement action is recommended - consider Improvement and Enforcement Panel recommendations where there are provider level concerns - provide oversight and decision making where there are provider level concerns
+- 3.13.
+Where continued service failings have been identified following a second inspection, the matter will be escalated to an Improvement and Enforcement Panel.
+The information provided at the service provider meeting does not stop this escalation process. - 3.14.
+To ensure decisions are made at the right level and at the right time, we operate an Improvement and Enforcement Panel and an Improvement and Enforcement Board.
+Whether an enforcement decision is required at a panel or at a board level will depend on the type of enforcement action and decision required. - 3.15.
+We operate sector specific Improvement and Enforcement Panels, i.e. Childcare and Play Services, Adult & Children's Services, and for services Operating Without Registration.
+The purpose of the Improvement and Enforcement Panel will be to: - consider the failings or concerns identified in relation to a registered provider and/or designated responsible individual (depending on the relevant legislation) - consider concerns in relation to services operating without registration. - review the evidence base underpinning the identified failings or concerns and provide instructions on any further evidence required - make a determination on the recommended civil or criminal enforcement action required to improve the quality and safety of those using the service(s) - consider the communication strategy required for any enforcement action determined to be taken forward. - 3.16.
+Our Improvement and Enforcement Board covers all services regulated by CIW.
+The purpose of the Improvement and Enforcement Board will be to: - quality assure and provide oversight for those decisions made at Improvement and Enforcement Panel - consider criminal enforcement action recommendations made at Improvement and Enforcement Panel - provide oversight and decision making where criminal enforcement action is recommended. - consider Improvement and Enforcement Panel recommendations where there are provider level concerns.

+provide oversight and decision making where there are provider level concerns